AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 See `AP8`, read attribute `count_total`.

-### AP8: a leaderboard of the top N products that the most 5-rated comments
+### AP8: a leaderboard of the top N products that have the most 5-rated comments

 - Query on `gsi`
   - PK = `LEADERS`